Skip to content

 Amendment

-The Court of Protection is a court that was established through Part 2 of the Mental Capacity Act 2005.
-Prior to the Act the Court of Protection existed as an office of the Supreme Court only.
+The modern Court of Protection is a court that was established through Part 2 of the Mental Capacity Act 2005.
+Prior to the Act, the Court of Protection was only concerned with property and financial affairs.

-The Court has jurisdiction to decide all matters relating to the Mental Capacity Act and to make decisions about what is in the Best Interests of a person who lacks capacity with regard to their:
+The Court of Protection now has jurisdiction to decide all matters relating to the Mental Capacity Act and to make decisions about what is in the Best Interests of a person who lacks capacity with regard to their:

 1. Personal welfare; and/or